 Chair of the Trust (Member and Trustee)

-Nigel Smetham (Chair of the Trust; Member of the Trust Finance Committee)
+Nigel Smetham (Co Chair 1 of the Trust; Member of the Trust Finance Committee)

 Experience: Water industry professional and senior manager with skills in staff management, budget planning and monitoring, leadership and chairing.
 Specialist expertise in management of compliance, governance and assurance procedures.
 Governor at Allington Primary School since 1991.
 Chair of Trustees since 2013.
 National Leader of Governance supporting governing bodies at other local schools.'